 Food permits are required for public events where 25 or more individuals may be present (see Exclusions below).

-Special Event organizers must comply with the Minnesota Food Code and the List of Minimum Requirements for Serving Food at Special Events.
+Special Event organizers must comply with the Minnesota Food Code and the Food Safety Requirements for Food Sampling and Give-Away Events and Requirements for Outdoor Dispensing of Foods Under a University Food Permit.
 In addition:

-No home-prepared foods are allowed at a permitted event except for conforming foods meeting the UHS Bake Sale Requirements
+- No home-prepared foods are allowed at a permitted event except for conforming foods meeting the UHS Bake Sale Requirements (PDF)

 When a University Food Permit is not required:

-- Private events, which must be contracted according to Administrative Policy: Using and Leasing University Real Estate
+- Private events, which must be contracted according to Administrative Policy: Use and Lease of Real Estate

 - Events for which the food is prepared entirely by the University Dining Service